 - Is it spam -> delete

-- Is it important and needs follow up 👇
+- Is it important and needs to follow up 👇

 - Can I reply right away? -> Reply -> else 👇

-- Make a task for it and move to archive
+- Make a task for it and move it to the archive

-With these simple steps, you'll always have a zero inbox and a clear mind.
+These simple steps will always have a zero inbox and a clear mind.

 Even when I come back from a holiday, I only need an hour max to go through my mailbox and perhaps make some tasks I can assign overtime.

-If your the person like me that's subscribed to many newsletters, evaluate every time you open one:
+If you’re a person like me that’s subscribed to many newsletters, evaluate every time you open one: